-Now, we're going to go over ten local SEO solutions that you cannot do without:
+Now, I'm going to go over 11 local SEO solutions that you cannot do without:

-No. 1: Create and Optimize a Google My Business Account
+No. 1: Create and Optimize a Google Business Profile

-We’ve emphasized the importance of a Google My Business enough; now it’s time to claim your listing and start cashing in on all those local leads.
+The importance of Google Business Profile has been covered enough; now it’s time to claim your listing and start cashing in on all those local leads.

-A Google My Business account increases your business’s online visibility almost immediately by making it show up in listings where you otherwise wouldn’t pop up.
+A Google Business Profile increases your business’s online visibility almost immediately by making it show up in listings where you otherwise wouldn’t pop up.
 You can follow Google’s instructions to set up your account, but make sure not to miss these key steps:

 - When providing a business description, include your main keywords as well as the area where you operate.

-- Choose the best possible category for your GMB listing and/or subcategories, find out the popular search queries that best apply to your business.
+- Choose the best possible category for your GBP listing and/or subcategories, find out the popular search queries that best apply to your business.

-- Verify your profile by ensuring that your name, address, and contact details in GMB match those available on your website and in any other local citations.
-Semrush's Listing Managemen Tool can support you by distributing to all local listing sites at the same time.
+- Verify your profile by ensuring that your name, address, and contact details in GBP match those available on your website and in any other local citations.
+Semrush's Listing Management Tool can support you by distributing to all local listing sites at the same time.

 No. 2: Do Local Keyword Research and Optimize Your Content